DekinderDries/track-shared-js/60-projects/20-parkshark/README.md

 - Setup a transaction per HTTP call (we can help you with this)

 ## Architectural Setup

+You can choose for yourself if you want to work with a multi- or single-module project.
+Do remember that you have four days in total for this project and multi-module can bring unnecessary complexities to the table.
+We advise you to only go for this approach when feeling very confident.

+Guidelines for a multi-module project:

 Provide a multi-module setup where each module (not package) represents a 'layer'.
 - Although a Layered architecture might not be the best architecture (for big projects), when used properly(!), it is actually